cyberbotics/webots-doc/reference/physics.md

 If there is no vectors in the `centerOfMass` field, then the center of mass of the solid is automatically computed based on the [Solid](solid.md) `boundingObject`.
-If there are vectors in the `centerOfMass` field, then the first vector determines the [Solid](solid.md) center of mass (the automatic computation is overrode).
+If there are several vectors in the `centerOfMass` field, then only the first vector determines the [Solid](solid.md) center of mass and the automatic computation is overriden.
 This vector is expressed in meters in the relative coordinate system of the [Solid](solid.md) node.
 If this vector is different from [0 0 0], then the center of mass is depicted as a dark red/green/blue cross in Webots